Creative headline writer

 What Is a Newspaper Subheading?

-A newspaper subheading is a supporting phrase used to enhance the impact of the newspaper heading.
-Let’s understand that with an example.
+A newspaper subheading is a supporting phrase used to enhance the impact of the headline.
+Let’s understand this with an example.

 Front page of The New York Times showing a newspaper subheading